cris178/P2PFileSystem/README.md

 ## FUSE Install Requirements

 Below are the terminal instructions required to install a Fuse File System.
-Feel free to copy and paste the instructions.
+Feel free to copy and paste the terminal commands.

 **On the Ubuntu Terminal**